Pure eye candy with Spain's spectacular views

 El Fito viewing point

 Let's begin with one of the most emblematic viewing points in the north, in Asturias, in the area on the border between Parres and Colunga.
 On a clear day you can climb up this type of concrete cup and look out over a view of the Picos de Europa mountains and even as far as the Cantabrian Sea.
 There's a parking area just a few metres from the viewing point so you'll have no excuse...

 Monte Igueldo viewing point

-If we continue on along the Cantabrian coast, we come to San Sebastián in the Basque Country.
+If we continue on along the Cantabrian coast, we come to Donostia-San Sebastián in the Basque Country.
 It's no exaggeration to say that this is one of the loveliest cities in Spain.
-If you don't believe it, try going to the top of one of its mountains like the Ulía or Igueldo; this last offers some of the most emblematic aerial views of the La Concha bay.
+If you don't believe it, try going to the top of one of the hills surrounding it, Monte Ulía or Monte Igueldo; this last one offers some of the most iconic bird’s eye views of the bay of La Concha.
 You can go up in a funicular railway and visit the amusement park at the top.©

 Joan Capdevila.
 Tarragona Turisme.